 The diverse panel brought together tech leaders in proptech – Miro Miroslavov, CEO of OfficeRnD; Brian Sutherland, VP of Commercial at Yardi; Ginger Dhaliwal, Cofounder at Upflex, and Sofia Stolberg, Cofounder at PilotoMail.

-We’re not going to go into the weeds on everything that was discussed because our dear friend Hector Kolonas did that for us in this awesome blog, but we will give you a summary of what we all agreed on:
+We’re not going to get into everything that was discussed because our dear friend Hector Kolonas did that for us in this awesome blog, but keep reading below for a summary of what we all agreed on.

 1. Monolithic vs. modular tech stack is a false dichotomy.

-Yes, some tech providers go for a more modular approach to roll out and others go for a more monolithic one-stop-shop one, but as Brian Sutherland from Yardi pointed out, even more monolithic providers will still integrate with tech companies that complement their stack.
+Yes, some tech providers go for a more modular approach to roll out and others go for a more monolithic one-stop-shop, but as Brian Sutherland from Yardi pointed out, even more monolithic providers will still integrate with tech companies that complement their stack.

 2. Additional revenue can be unlocked by leveraging tech.